 How do solar quoting websites work?

-Solar quoting website provide you the home owner with a much needed platform where you can find out everything you need to know about solar before negotiating with a solar company.
+Solar quoting websites provide you the homeowner with a much-needed platform where you can find out everything you need to know about solar before negotiating with a solar company.

 The data released on SolarReviews.com shows that users of solar quoting websites like www.solar-estimate.org tend to purchase their solar power system at a lower cost than the market average.

 For example, the Californian government website states the average cost of installing residential solar panels in California is currently

 Users of the Solar-Estimate solar quoting website in California paid on average

 $4.17 per watt

 The way the site works is you enter your details, utility and monthly power bill and it displays an online estimate of how much solar you need and the market pricing based on the average pricing of the installers that service your area.
 It then gets three of those installers to provide their live prices and an accurate bid for your house.

 This is where SolarReviews steps up to the plate.

 This site shows you the reputation of both the solar installer and also the brand of solar panels they sell you.